 Google Forms, one of Google's many free [footnote] with advertising of course 🙂 [/footnote] gifts to the world, makes building a form that saves users' responses into a database ridiculously easy.
 Here's how it works.

 1. Log into your Google (or gmail) account and find your way to Google Drive.
-Click the Create button and select Form.
+Click the New button (formerly Create) and select Form.
+You may have to select More to see Form.

 3. Give your first question a title of "Name", choose text for your question type, make it a required question, and click the done button.